keptn/lifecycle-toolkit/docs/blog/posts/stable-release-announcement.md

 you probably don’t want to complete the deployment.
 However, for new Keptn users, this behaviour can appear drastic and cause deployments to be “pending” without an obvious cause.
-In Keptn v2 this blocking behaviour for pre tasks and evaluationis now configurable.
+In Keptn v2 this blocking behaviour for pre tasks and evaluations is now configurable.
 When creating the KeptnConfig resource, set `spec.blockDeployment: [true|false]`.
 The default behaviour is for Keptn to block deployments (i.e. `spec.blockDeployment: true`)